23-year-old charged with death by distribution in Maiden overdose death

 MAIDEN, N.C.
-(QUEEN CITY NEWS) – A Lincolnton woman is facing death by distribution following an overdose death earlier this year, Maiden Police said Wednesday.
+(QUEEN CITY NEWS) – A Lincolnton woman is facing a death by distribution charge following an overdose death earlier this year, Maiden Police said.

-23-year-old Lincolnton resident Madison Winslow faces multiple charges including death by distribution.
+Madison Winslow, 23, of Lincolnton, faces multiple charges including death by distribution.

 An overdose death that occurred in February in Maiden prompted the investigation, and last Wednesday, Winslow was arrested by Maiden officers, the police report stated.